Is your Microsoft Teams deployment properly implemented?

 Your change management strategy should:

-- Create advance enthusiasm for Teams
+- Create advance enthusiasm for a Microsoft Teams implementation

 - Select and train a small user core who can act as influencers